As you may have guessed, LLCs must be registered with the Secretary of State department in order to provide that protection.

 - registered agent and registered office.

-- The current status of the company and any past history with regards to tax liens, etc.
+- The current status of the company and any past history with regard to tax liens, etc.

-This information is useful if you want to start a business with a similar name or if your existing business wants to investigate its competitors in Illinois.
+This information is useful if you want to start an LLC business in Illinois with a similar name or if your existing business wants to investigate its competitors in Illinois.